redhat-et/whisper-self-hosted-llm/README.md

 ## Current LLM Use Cases:

-There are various applications for LLMs and some of the use cases we are looking into include text generation, speech recognition and RAG applications.
-Currently, the use cases we have available are:
+There are various applications for LLMs such as text generation, speech recognition and RAG applications.
+For the purpose of this demo, we are considering a speech recognition application:

 * [Speech Recognition](#speech-recognition)